samsrajyt/90DaysOfDevOps/2026/day-53/day-53-services.md

 ---

-1. The Problem: "Ephemeral Pods"Pods are temporary.
+### The Problem: "Ephemeral Pods"

+Pods are temporary.
 A Deployment manages them, ensuring that if a Pod crashes, a new one is created.
 However, that new Pod gets a brand-new IP address.A Service acts as a static "front door."
 It provides a single, permanent IP address and DNS name that points to a group of Pods.
-Even if the underlying Pods are replaced by the Deployment, the Service stays the same, routing traffic to whoever is currently "alive."2.
-Service Types: Manifests & ExplanationsA.
-ClusterIP (Internal Only)The default type. it provides an IP address that is only reachable from inside the cluster.
+Even if the underlying Pods are replaced by the Deployment, the Service stays the same, routing traffic to whoever is currently "alive."

+### Service Types: Manifests & Explanations

+A. ClusterIP (Internal Only)The default type. it provides an IP address that is only reachable from inside the cluster.
 Use this for databases or internal microservices.
 ```YAML
 apiVersion: v1
 kind: Service